isomerpages/moe-corporationpri/_departments/Mother Tongue.md

-The CL curriculum makes CL learning an enjoyable experience and encourages children to learn the language to the highest level.
+The CL curriculum makes CL learning an enjoyable experience and encourages children to learn the language to best of their ability.
 The school hopes to help your child develop an abiding interest in learning CL, so that he or she will continue to use it as a living language after they leave school.

 **Teaching Approach**